-In October 2018, we entered into the Collaboration Agreement with Genzyme Corporation, a wholly owned subsidiary of Sanofi S.A. ("Sanofi") pursuant to which certain small molecule compounds that bind to and inhibit RIPK1 ("RIPK1 Inhibitors") contributed by Sanofi and by Denali will be developed and commercialized.
+In October 2018, we entered into the Collaboration Agreement with Genzyme Corporation, a wholly owned subsidiary of Sanofi S.A. ("Sanofi") pursuant to which certain small molecule compounds that bind to and inhibit RIPK1 ("RIPK1 Inhibitors") contributed by Sanofi and by us will be developed and commercialized.
 The Sanofi Collaboration Agreement became effective in November 2018 when the requirements of the Hart-Scott-Rodino Antitrust Improvements Act of 1976 were satisfied.

-Denali and Sanofi plan to jointly develop products containing RIPK1 Inhibitors for neurological indications, such as Alzheimer's disease, ALS and MS, and Sanofi plans to develop and commercialize products containing RIPK1 Inhibitors for systemic inflammatory indications, such as rheumatoid arthritis and psoriasis.
+We and Sanofi plan to jointly develop products containing RIPK1 Inhibitors for neurological indications, such as Alzheimer's disease, ALS and MS, and Sanofi plans to develop and commercialize products containing RIPK1 Inhibitors for systemic inflammatory indications, such as cutaneous lupus, rheumatoid arthritis and psoriasis.

-The Sanofi Collaboration Agreement includes Denali's and Sanofi's RIPK1 Inhibitors that measurably penetrate the blood-brain barrier ("CNS Products"), and Denali's and Sanofi's RIPK1 Inhibitors that do not measurably penetrate the blood-brain barrier ("Peripheral Products").
-The two most advanced RIPK1 Inhibitors in the collaboration are DNL747, a CNS Product that was discovered by Denali and is currently in two Phase 1b studies in patients with ALS and Alzheimer's disease, and DNL758, a Peripheral Product discovered by Denali which is currently in a Phase 1 clinical trial in healthy volunteers.
+The Sanofi Collaboration Agreement includes our and Sanofi's RIPK1 Inhibitors that measurably penetrate the BBB ("CNS Products"), and our and Sanofi's RIPK1 Inhibitors that do not measurably penetrate the BBB ("Peripheral Products").
+The two most advanced RIPK1 Inhibitors in the collaboration are DNL788 (SAR443820), a CNS Product that was discovered by us and is currently in a Phase 1 trial in healthy volunteers, and DNL758 (SAR443122), a Peripheral Product discovered by us, which has completed a Phase 1b trial in COVID-19 patients and in which Sanofi plans to initiate a Phase 2 clinical trial in patients with cutaneous lupus in the first half of 2021.
+In June 2020, together with Sanofi we decided to pause clinical studies with DNL747 and focus our efforts on accelerating development of DNL788 (SAR443820), which we believe has superior drug properties and a more rapid path toward proof-of-concept clinical studies in patients in multiple neurological indications.